 MobilityEnvironmentalLogistics

-Automatic reading of seals
+Automatic seal reading

 Parties involved